MicrosoftDocs/VBA-Docs/api/Visio.VisWebPageSettings.PropControl.md

 ---

-# VisWebPageSettings.PropControl Property (Visio Save As Web)
+# VisWebPageSettings.PropControl property (Visio Save As Web)

 Determines whether a shape's custom properties (shape data) are displayed in the webpage.
 Read/write.